dataluscorp/browser/docs/performance/power_profiling_overview.md

 during power profiling --- even more than with other kinds of profiling
 --- can disturb what is being observed.
 For example, the Gecko Profiler takes samples at 1000Hz using a timer.
-Each of these samples can trigger a wakeup, which consumes power and obscures Firefox's natural wakeup patterns.
+Each of these samples can trigger a wakeup, which consumes power and obscures Datalus's natural wakeup patterns.
 For this reason, integrating power measurements into the Gecko Profiler is unlikely to be useful, and other power profiling tools typically use much lower sampling rates (e.g. 1Hz.)